The Door (Fear the Walking Dead): Plot

-At his cabin, John (Garret Dillahunt) prepares to commit suicide, but he is interrupted by walkers washing up near his cabin.
-While investigating the perimeter, John finds Morgan (Lennie James) and Dakota (Zoe Colletti), who are hiding from Virginia's rangers and a walker horde they had walled in on the only bridge out of the area.
-Depressed, John agrees to help them get through the herd, but refuses to join Morgan's new community despite Morgan's constant attempts to convince him otherwise.
+Alone at his cabin, John (Garret Dillahunt) prepares to commit suicide, but he is interrupted by walkers washing ashore.
+While investigating the perimeter, John finds Morgan (Lennie James) and Dakota (Zoe Colletti), who are hiding from Virginia's rangers.
+A walker horde blocks the only bridge out of the area.
+John agrees to help them get through the horde, but refuses to join Morgan's new community despite Morgan’s continued enticements.

 Virginia (Colby Minifie) contacts Morgan, revealing that she is holding Grace (Karen David), Daniel (Ruben Blades), Sarah (Mo Collins), June (Jenna Elfman), and Wes (Colby Hollman) hostage to ensure Dakota's safety.
-Ranger Marcus (Justin Smith) finds the cabin and captures Morgan, forcing John to kill him to save Morgan.
-By placing doors on the front of an old truck, the three of them drive their way through the herd and eliminate it.
-Afterwards, Morgan arranges a meeting with Virginia at John's cabin to force him out of hiding from the world.
-As Morgan leaves, John discovers that Dakota's knife has the same handle as the piece found near the crime scene back at Lawton.
-Dakota confesses she murdered Cameron and then shoots John to protect her secret.
-Morgan returns and Dakota points her gun at him.
-Morgan sees the knife and realizes the truth.
-Dakota orders Morgan to take her to her community as planned and reveals that she was the one who saved him at Humbug's Gulch after Virginia shot him.
-Dakota says the only reason she saved him was because she wants him to kill Virginia.
+Ranger Marcus (Justin Smith) finds the cabin and captures Morgan, forcing John to kill him.
+By modifying an old truck, the three of them drive their way through the horde, but before John can go back, Morgan arranges a meeting with Virginia at John's cabin to force John out of his isolation.
+While Morgan absents himself, John discovers that Dakota's knife has the same handle as the one involved in Cameron’s death.
+Dakota confesses to the murder and shoots John in order to protect her secret.
+Morgan sees the knife when he returns and realizes the truth.
+At gunpoint, Dakota orders Morgan to take her to his settlement as planned.
+She reveals she was the one who saved him at Humbug's Gulch after Virginia shot him, and explains the only reason she saved him was because she wanted him to kill Virginia.

-Meanwhile, Dwight (Austin Amelio) brings Alicia (Alycia Debnam-Carey) and Charlie (Alexa Nisenson) to the dam community.
+Meanwhile, Dwight (Austin Amelio) brings Alicia (Alycia Debnam-Carey) and Charlie (Alexa Nisenson) to the new settlement.
 Morgan radios Dwight and Althea (Maggie Grace) to tell them to prepare for an impending battle against the Pioneers.
 Alerted by Morgan, June finds John stranded outside his cabin, but he has already died and reanimated.
 A devastated June puts him down.